Azure Video Indexer release notes

 Delete account action now deletes the account within 90 days instead of 48 hours.

-New Azure Video Indexer GitHub repository
+New Azure AI Video Indexer GitHub repository

-A new Azure Video Indexer GitHub with different projects, getting started guides and code samples is now available: https://github.com/Azure-Samples/media-services-video-indexer
+A new Azure AI Video Indexer GitHub with different projects, getting started guides and code samples is now available: https://github.com/Azure-Samples/media-services-video-indexer

 Swagger update